SAVA: Scalable Learning-Agnostic Data Valuation: Introduction

-1. We introduce a novel scalable data valuation method called \emph{SAVA} that leverages hierarchical optimal transport~\citep{yurochkin2019hierarchical,lee2019hierarchical} which performs OT computations on batches of data points, enabling OT-based data valuation to large datasets.
+\textbf{Contributions:} In summary, our contributions are three-fold as follows: \begin{itemize} \item We introduce a novel scalable data valuation method called \emph{SAVA} that leverages the (sub)gradient of hierarchical optimal transport which performs OT computations on batches of data points, enabling OT-based data valuation to large datasets.

+\item We correct the essential theoretical result on the trade-off for using entropic regularization to compute the OT (sub)gradient in \emph{LAVA}~\citep[Theorem 2]{just2023lava}.\footnote{See Appendix \ref{appendix_issue_theorem2_lava} for the detailed discussion.} Consequently, by building upon our refined theory, we derive the exact trade-off to estimate the (sub)gradient of hierarchical OT with entropic regularization in our framework.

-2. We provide an extensive experimental analysis to demonstrate the improved scalability with increasing dataset sizes with respect to baselines.
+\item We provide an extensive experimental analysis to demonstrate the improved scalability with increasing dataset sizes with respect to baselines. \end{itemize}